 The NaturalFit Digital is faster at warming than its brother with a heat time of 5:30 minutes versus 9:30.
 However, it isn't as efficient, earning it a mediocre score.
 The final temperature at shut-off for the NaturalFit Digital is 82F, while the non-Digital temperature is closer to body temps at 97F.
 If you want to heat a second bottle, you need to let the unit cool completely, which can take 15-30 minutes, making this warmer a poor choice if you have multiple babies.

 Never give your baby a bottle until you check the temperature of its contents.
-Swirl the bottle before testing to avoid any hot spots.
+Swirl the bottle a few times before testing to avoid the chance of any hot spots.
 Always test on the inside of your wrist as the skin is more sensitive than your finger.

 Ease of Cleaning

 The NaturalFit Digital scored slightly below-average for ease of cleaning, the lowest score among all metrics.
 This unit is easy to keep clean daily by wiping it dry and emptying the water after each use.
 However, regular descaling is where things get a little tricker.
 The Digital requires a water and vinegar solution and running the warmer through a heat cycle and soaking overnight.
 Overnight soaking means you'll be without a warmer at least one night a month, which could be a problem if you rely on it for nighttime feeding.